arnaudin/arnaudin.github.io/_projects/brightidea-programs.md

   - section_layout: text
     content: |
-      **A New Innovation App**
+      **A New Innovation App: Explore**

-      We also observed that customers were bending our templated problem-solving and optimization crowd-sourcing challenges to facilitate open-ended exploration of market opportunities.
-We developed an innovation app around this use case called [Explore](https://www.brightidea.com/product/explore/), and packaged it in the product alongside the existing Solve & Optimize apps.
+      We observed users bending our templated optimization crowd-sourcing challenge to facilitate open-ended exploration of new market opportunities, so developed a tailored app around this use case called [Explore](https://www.brightidea.com/product/explore/).

   - section_layout: 2col
     images: